BeamMW/beam-docs/source/rtd_pages/user_glossary.rst

 Master key
 	Master key (or master secret key) is the key used to generate all blinding factors in a single wallet.
 Master key is also used to generate Miner Keys and Owner key used to mine coins for a specific wallet.
 In general

+.. _dificulty:
+.. _mining difficulty:

+Mining difficulty

+	Mining difficulty is a dynamic parameter which determines amount of calculations necessary to solve Beam Proof of Work puzzle.
+It is designed to ensure that blocks are created once a minute (on average) regarless of number of miners in the network.
+Current block creation time and difficulty can be seen using the `blockchain explorer`_.

 .. _seed phrase: